-- A. Molded (Expanded) Polystyrene Board Insulation: ASTM C578, Type indicated and required for application. - 1.
-Manufacturers: Subject to compliance with requirements, provide products by one of the following or approved substitute: - a.
-DuPont; Styrofoam Square Edge Insulation - b.
-KingSpan; GreenGuard - c.
-OwensCorning; Formular

-- 2. Compressive Strength: - a.
-Type IX: 25-psi minimum, for face of slabs. - b.
-Type XIV: 40-psi minimum, for below slabs on grade. - 3.
-R-Value: 5.0 per inch of insulation - 4.
-Labeling: Provide identification of mark indicating R-value of each piece of insulation 12 inches and wider in width - 5.
-Application: Foundation and below slab insulation
+- A. Molded (Expanded) Polystyrene Board Insulation: ASTM C578, Type indicated and required for application. - B. Manufacturers: Subject to compliance with requirements, provide products by one of the following or approved equal with the salient characteristics listed in 2.2 A-F of this specification: - 1.
+DuPont; Styrofoam Square Edge Insulation - 2.
+KingSpan; GreenGuard - 3.
+OwensCorning; Formular - C. Compressive Strength: - 1.
+Type IX: 25-psi minimum, for face of slabs. - 2.
+Type XIV: 40-psi minimum, for below slabs on grade. - D. R-Value: 5.0 per inch of insulation - E. Labeling: Provide identification of mark indicating R-value of each piece of insulation 12 inches and wider in width - F. Application: Foundation and below slab insulation